 - In some situations, it may not make sense to exercise your options until after the IPO and lockup release.
 That way, there’s no risk of becoming underwater or losing the public market for your shares, as you can simultaneously exercise and sell the options at once.
 It can also help you avoid having already exercised shares go underwater during a lockup.

 Before the IPO, get your advisory team together.
 Consider working with a financial advisor and CPA to develop an exercise strategy that’s aligned with your entire financial situation.
 You’ll need to have the right team in place post-IPO to manage your shares from a diversification, risk, and tax perspective as well.

-Deciding when to sell and take profits
+Deciding when (and how) to sell and take profits

 When thinking about selling your stock after the IPO, your first thought might be fear of missing out (FOMO) on future growth.
 Instead, try to reframe the decision to taking profits in an effort to reduce risk.

 Employees of pre-IPO or newly minted public companies are often very bullish on the prospects of their employer.
 But it’s important not to let emotional attachment cloud investment judgement.
 Shareholders of publicly traded companies might not be as forgiving if profit goals are missed.

 When considering whether to hold or sell your stock after the lockup period, it’s important to try and strike a balance between turning paper profits into realized gains and participating in possible future upside.
 If you were given a cash bonus, would you use it to buy more company stock?